red-hat-storage/ocs-ci/docs/usage.md

 * `-m "tier1 and ecosystem"` - This will select just tests marked with tier1 and ecosystem marks.

+### Subcommand:
+* `multicluster <int>` - to be used if multiple clusters needs to be handled by ocs-ci, this subcommand is useful in the DR scenario where multiple cluster contexts needs to be handled by the framework.
+For more information on the usage check examples section and `run-ci multicluster --help`.

 ### Additional arguments:

 * `--cluster-name <name>` - name of cluster (always required for deployment) must be 5-17 characters long.